Tuscan harvest watch 2012

 In addition to the work in the winery, these months have seen a great deal of activity in other parts of the farm.

-In addition to the vineyards, our farms has woods, olive groves and fields were we produce durum wheat.
+In addition to the vineyards, our farm has woods, olive groves and fields were we produce durum wheat.

 The days and the work continue and while it is already December, the temperatures continue to be mild.
 What is of more concern is that the rain which is necessary for the good germination of the wheat has not really arrived.